swedenconnect/eidas-connector/docs/configuration.md

 By default, the management endpoints are exposed under `/actuator/<endpoint>`.
 This can be changed using the `management.endpoints.web.base-path` setting.

-See the [Management using the Actuator](https://docs.swedenconnect.se/eidas-connector/starting-and-running.html#management-using-the-actuator) section of the [Starting and Running the Swedish eIDAS Connector](https://docs.swedenconnect.se/eidas-connector/starting-and-running.html) page for a description of each exposed management endpoint.
+See the [Management using the Actuator](https://docs.swedenconnect.se/eidas-connector/management.html) page for a description of each exposed management endpoint.

 :raised_hand: Redis is available in the classpath, so if you are not using Redis make sure to disable the Redis health check by setting the `management.health.redis.enabled` setting to `false`.

 :exclamation: Make sure not to expose the management endpoints publicly.
-See [Starting and Running the Swedish eIDAS Connector](https://docs.swedenconnect.se/eidas-connector/starting-and-running.html) for deployment details.
+See [Building and Deploying the eIDAS Connector](https://docs.swedenconnect.se/eidas-connector/installation.html) for deployment details.

 <a name="saml-identity-provider-configuration"></a>
 ## 3. SAML Identity Provider Configuration